matteolucchini1/BHJet/README.md

 dkpc 	- distance from source in kpc.
 Always set before the fit. redshfit- self explanatory.
 Only used for modelling AGN and set before the fit. jetrat	- amount of power injected at the base of the jet measured in Eddington units.
-Does not account for heating/acceleration of particles. r0		- radius of the nozzle/corona, described by an outflowing, magnetized cylinder of radius r0 and height hratio*r0.
-Mainly changes emission properties of the nozzle. zdiss	- location of non-thermal particle injection region. sets optically thick to thin break, overall normalization and Compton dominance of non-thermal component, and for high accretion rate AGN sets the EC target field (BLR or torus). zacc    - if velsw > 1, sets location of the jet acceleration.
+Does not account for heating/acceleration of particles. r\_0	- radius of the nozzle/corona, described by an outflowing, magnetized cylinder of radius r\_0 and height 2r\_0.
+Measured in units of r\_g. z\_diss	- location of non-thermal particle injection region. sets optically thick to thin break, overall normalization and Compton dominance of non-thermal component, and for high accretion rate AGN sets the EC target field (BLR or BLR+torus).
+Measured in units of r\_g. z\_acc   - if velsw > 1, sets location of the jet acceleration.
 Sets dependency of magnetic field with distance; smaller values correspond to faster dissipation before zacc (see velsw below).
-Measured in r_g like zdiss. zmax 	- maximum length over which jet calculations are carried out, in units of Rg.
-Typically frozen to large values in order to get a flat radio spectrum.
-Te 		- temperature of relativistic electrons in the nozzle/corona, expressed in kev. f_nth  - percentage of thermal particles accelerated into power-law tail.
+Measured in r\_g like zdiss. z\_max 	- maximum length over which jet calculations are carried out, in units of Rg.
+Typically frozen to large values in order to get a flat radio spectrum. t\_e	- temperature of relativistic electrons in the nozzle/corona, expressed in kev. f\_nth  - percentage of thermal particles accelerated into power-law tail.
 Typical values range between 10% and 90%.
-Typically frozen to 0.1. f_pl 	- reduces particle temperature and percentage of accelerated particles along the jet after zsh; both are decreased by a factor (log10(zdiss)/log10(z))^pldist.
+Typically frozen to 0.1. f\_pl 	- reduces particle temperature and percentage of accelerated particles along the jet after zsh; both are decreased by a factor (log10(zdiss)/log10(z))^pldist.
 This results in an inverted radio spectrum.
-Set to 0 for a standard flat spectrum/isothermal jet. pspec 	- slope of non-thermal particle distribution. f_heat 	- imitates shock heating; at z=zdiss bumps Te by a fixed factor heat, increasing the radiative efficiency of the jet after zsh.
-Typically set to 1 and frozen unless necessary. f_b	- sets the effective adiabatic cooling timescale, defined as t_ad = r/betaeff*c.
+Set to 0 for a standard flat spectrum/isothermal jet. pspec 	- slope of non-thermal particle distribution. f\_heat 	- imitates shock heating; at z=zdiss bumps Te by a fixed factor heat, increasing the radiative efficiency of the jet after zsh.
+Typically set to 1 and frozen unless necessary. f\_b	- sets the effective adiabatic cooling timescale, defined as t_ad = r/betaeff*c.
 This in turn sets the location of the cooling break in the radiating particle distribution.
-Typically kept free for blazars, otherwise set to 0.1 and frozen. f_sc  	- sets the maximum energy of non-thermal particles by parametrizing the acceleration timescale (and therefore acceleration efficiency). p_beta  - plasma beta (ratio between lepton and magnetic field energy density) at the base.
+Typically kept free for blazars, otherwise set to 0.1 and frozen. f\_sc  	- sets the maximum energy of non-thermal particles by parametrizing the acceleration timescale (and therefore acceleration efficiency). p\_beta - plasma beta (ratio between lepton and magnetic field energy density) at the base.
 If velsw = 0 or 1 this sets (and freezes) the equipartition value throughout the jet, if velsw > 1 this only sets the pair content and has to be frozen to a value high enough to have pair content ~approx unity (see infosw for how to check this).
 This is because the assumptions going into the calculation of the magnetic field when velsw>1 only hold if lepton energy density <<< (cold) proton energy density.
 If velsw > 1, this can be set to 0 to always enforce one proton per electron.
-See Crumley et al. 2016, Lucchini et al. 2019 for more details. sig_acc 	- only used if velsw > 1, sets the value for magnetization (defined as magnetic pressure plus energy density, over proton energy density plus lepton energy density and pressure, although the latter two are negligible).
-Sets Compton-y and peak frequencies for non-thermal bumps.
-Ldisk 	- sets the luminosity of the disk in Eddington units, and the corresponding temperature is computed from knowing this luminosity and Rin.
-Rin 	- inner radius of the disk.
-Rout    - outer radius of the disk.
+See Crumley et al. 2016, Lucchini et al. 2019 for more details. sig\_acc- only used if velsw > 1, sets the value for magnetization (defined as magnetic pressure plus energy density, over proton energy density plus lepton energy density and pressure, although the latter two are negligible).
+Sets Compton-y and peak frequencies for non-thermal bumps. l\_disk - sets the luminosity of the disk in Eddington units, and the corresponding temperature is computed from knowing this luminosity and Rin. r\_in 	- inner radius of the disk. r\_out  - outer radius of the disk.
 Only has a minimal contribution to the SED, typically frozen. rout<=rin disables the disk. compar1 - first parameter of the external photon field, depending on the value of compsw compar2 - second parameter of the external photon field, depending on the value of compsw compar3 - third parameter of the external photon field, depending on the value of compsw